-This is an excerpt from my forthcoming novel, Little Known Facts, due out from Bloomsbury Circus (UK) in January 2013, from Bloomsbury USA in February 2013.
+This is an excerpt from my first novel, Little Known Facts, published by Bloomsbury Circus (UK) in January 2013, and by Bloomsbury USA in February 2013.
+Now also in paperback.

 Chapter 1 - Relations

 More times than he would care to count, Will has witnessed his father’s ability to silence a room merely by entering it.
 He has seen his father’s expression change in an instant from utter exhaustion to the bright, sometimes false pleasure of being the center of attention, the person on whom every pair of eyes is fastened, some with desire, others with envy.
 His father has won coveted annual awards and routinely earned millions of dollars for a few months’ work in front of a camera and has attracted the admiring, sometimes slavish attention of some of the world’s most powerful men and beautiful women.
 He has achieved the goals that many men set for themselves in adolescence but abandon when they marry younger than they expect to and begin to produce children and acquire mortgages and jobs they aren’t thrilled with and wives who, after a few years, can barely tolerate their bullying insipidity and dispiriting lack of imagination.
 His father, Renn Ivins, is in his early fifties and divorced from two women who did not tire of him before he tired of them.
 Will is shorter than his father by two inches and at twenty-six, already witnessing his hairline’s recession, whereas his father still has a full head of movie-star hair.
 Will believes that even his name is less interesting than his father’s: Billy, though he has asked people to call him Will since his second year of college, and now it is only family – his parents and his sister Anna, and a few childhood friends – who still call him Billy.